-Product Name/Link to Website: Radeon RX 5500 XT Phantom Gaming D 8G OC
+Product Name and Website: Radeon RX 5500 XT Phantom Gaming D 8G OC

 |Graphics Engine||AMD Radeon RX 5500 XT|